-Students can customize their business administration degrees based on their interests with one of 11 concentrations or tracks:
+Customize your business administration degree with one of 11 concentrations or tracks:

-Students can further add to their business degrees by adding a second major or a minor.
+You can add even more value to your business degree by choosing a second major or a minor.

 The Bachelor of Science (B.S.) or Bachelor of Arts (B.A.) degree in Business Administration (BUAD) requires a minimum of 120 earned units, which must include successful completion of the University Core Curriculum requirements, the BUAD requirements and electives.
 For the B.A. degree option, a student must complete all the courses required for the major and a foreign language’s intermediate (202) courses (or equivalent).

 Business administration is a screened major.
 Students are admitted to the business administration major (BUAD) only after successfully completing a set of required courses with a C or higher in each of those courses and an overall TU GPA of 2.0 or higher.

 No more than two courses may be repeated, of which no more than one course may be repeated twice.

 Your admission status will be sent to your Towson University student email account at the beginning of each term and right before registration.
 You are required to meet with your assigned adviser each term to evaluate your progress in completing the requirements for admission to the major and the degree.
 Once you have been admitted to the major, you may enroll in upper-level required business courses and courses required for your concentration or track.